 On the site of the Historic Hamm’s Brewery, since 1865 in the Land of Sky Blue Waters, the patio with outdoor tents, heaters and fire pits at Saint Paul Brewing has leveled up with a fire pit in a canoe.
 Who needs water when there’s fire, ice, and beer?

 The unofficial favorite craft pub of serious Twin Cities beer snobs, The Gnome is ground zero for everything brewski related with a seemingly endless tap list and truly excellent bar food to pair.
-Not into beer?
-Check out the January 29 cider brunch, with four courses and four paired ciders.
-Heated patio with fireplaces.

 Lake Monster Brewing

 Always a stripped-down brewery with no table service and no kitchen, Lake Monster is low on pretense and high on welcoming everybody— including dogs.
 Dogs allowed outside and in, and most nights food trucks are parked outside for in or outdoor dining.
 Or, BYOF (bring your own food) and buy your beer here.
 Four wood fires, four propane fire tables, and many standing heaters.

 An ultimate classic Irish Pub St. Paul-style, McGovern’s has long been the site of many a pre- and post- stadium pub and grub shenanigan.
 The building dates to the turn of the century, and a no-frills menu (burgers, nachos, wings, et. al) gives you a feel for this working-class West 7th neighborhood.
 Take advantage of outdoor fire pits for a better feel for the scene on the Ave.